-4 Types of Microbes You Should Know and Test For.
 Microbes exist practically everywhere.
 On our skin, in the air, in water, and just about any other place, you can imagine.
 But not all microbes are created equal.
+Here are the 4 types of microbes you should know and test for:

 In certain locations, such as on food products or in the human body, certain microbes are a cause for grave concern.
 Read on to learn more about microbes, as well as some of the different types you should look out for.